rbtq/simpleSpdlogWrapper/README.md

 Configuration Settings
 class LogSettings {
 	public:

-  bool m_shouldConsoleLog = true; //!<should log statements output to console

-  char m_minConsoleLogLevel = 1; //!<the minimum log level requirement for a maessage to be output to the console

-  bool m_shouldFileLog = false; //!<should log statements output to a file

-  char m_minFileLogLevel = 1; //!<the minimum log level requirement for a maessage to be output to a file

-  char m_directory[256] = "logs/"; //!<the directory that the log files will be outputted to
+		bool m_shouldConsoleLog = true; //!<should log statements output to console char m_minConsoleLogLevel = 0; //!<the minimum log level requirement for a maessage to be output to the console bool m_shouldFileLog = true; //!<should log statements output to a file char m_minFileLogLevel = 0; //!<the minimum log level requirement for a maessage to be output to a file char m_directory[256] = "logs/"; //!<the directory that the log files will be outputted to std::string m_pattern = "[%H:%M:%S] [%^---%L---%$] %v"; //!<the pattern for log messages };

-};

 Log Levels